ddubny/ddubny.github.io/_posts/2022-06-20-Text information analysis.markdown

 <div class="notice--yellow">
    <span style="font-size: 18px; font-family: Open Sans;">
-      📢 Notice !!
+      📢 Notice !! <br>
-      This project is suggested from my internship experience in Trost, Digital mental health company.
+      This is the result of a capstone project in the Text Information Analytics course (Text Mining) supervised by Professor H.J.Oh, Library and Information Science, JBNU.
    </span>
 </div>

-This project is designed for capstone project in Text Information Analytics course (Text Mining) supervised by Professor H.J.Oh ,Library and Information Science, JBNU.
-During my summer vacation in 2023, I visited to UNLV(University of Nevada, Las Vegas) in Las Vegas to work on project under the guidance of a professor Kang.
-Professor Kang is from an engineering school, computer science department, so I was able to learn from him in a more technical way.
-I initially proposed an interdisciplinary study in the social sciences like LIS, but my professor wanted me to focus on technology this summer, so I followed his direction.
-And it was still a great experience to me.
+<br><br>

+This lecture focused on extracting and utilizing information from text by using text mining and text analytics techniques.
+The professor helped us do it ourselves to propose and design the project, and the goal was to analyze the data to find meaning in a social context.

+### Summary !!

+🚩 Project title : Analysis of the influence of media on law changes in criminal cases
+🚩 Background of the project :
+🚩 Purpose of the project :
+🚩 Text Mining & Analytics : koNLP >

 ---